deniodev/GetServices/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Moz-Services <a name="about-project"></a>
+# 📖 GetServices <a name="about-project"></a>

-**Moz-Services:** is a full-stack app that aims to connect those in need with those who have the know-how.
+**GetServices:** is a full-stack app that aims to connect those in need with those who have the know-how.
 It's an application that links customers with professionals, offering various types of services.

 ## 🛠 Built With <a name="built-with"></a>